 Growing up in Michigan, Christine has always valued the bountiful natural resources the state has to offer -- from the waters of the Great Lakes to the fertile farm ground on which her family operates their business - and has strong connections to Michigan's outdoor heritage.
 In her free time she enjoys boating with her family and salmon fishing on Lake Michigan.
 She appreciates the enthusiasm her husband and son have for deer hunting and recently began snowmobiling the trails of Michigan with her family.
 As a photographer, she enjoys capturing the natural, implicit beauty of "Pure Michigan."

-Louise Klarr of Bloomfield was appointed to the Natural Resources Commission by Governor Snyder in January 2013 and reappointed in December, 2016.
+Louise Klarr of Jackson was appointed to the Natural Resources Commission by Governor Snyder in January 2013 and reappointed in December, 2016.

 She is a team member of the Kinship Conservation Fellows, a groundbreaking environmental leadership program that embraces market-based solutions to environmental problems.
 The organization concentrates on connecting with alumni, collaborating on projects, and impacting with environmental solutions.
 Kinship fellows hail from around the world.
 Klarr also is chairman of the Maggie Creek Ranch LP, located in Elko, Nevada.
 Maggie Creek is an Angus-based cow/calf operation that spans 400,000 acres in arid high desert in northeastern Nevada.
 Maggie Creek is very involved with local ranching outreach events and collaboration with the Bureau of Land Management and Department of Wildlife and Fisheries to continually improve the land.
 Maggie Creek Ranch has received several certificates of merit for their management of their riparian areas.